Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Results and discussion

-It is also important to discuss the effect of multiple rare earth emitters on the presented results.
-It has been known that a finite density of rare earth emitters results in the so-called {\em concentration quenching}~\cite{Linares1966,DeDood2001,Dulkeith2005}.
+The effect of multiple rare earth emitters on the presented above results deserves a thorough discussion.
+It has been known that a finite density of rare earth emitters results in the so-called \textit{concentration quenching}~\cite{Linares1966,DeDood2001,Dulkeith2005}.
 Once an emitter is excited, it can transfer its excitation to a nearby emitter via an energy transfer mechanism.
 With multiple emitters present, this transfer process may end up with an eventual decay of an emitter excitation.
 However, if the excitation is transferred to an emitter in a proximity of an impurity (e.g., OH bonds in silica), the excitation can be swallowed up by the impurity, whereby the excitation disappears without ever contributing to either the ED or MD radiation.
 This is the essence of the concentration quenching.
 Obviously, the concentration quenching contributes to the nonradiative decay rate which origin is different from the Ohmic losses.
-The {\em non-radiative} decay rate is described by \bg {\Gm}_{\rm nrad} = 8\pi C_{\rm Eu-Eu}[{\rm Eu}^{3+}][Q] \ , \eg where [E$^{3+}$] ([$Q$]) is the emitter (quencher) concentration in at. \%, and $C_{\text{Eu-Eu}}$ is a coupling constant).
-According to eq~\ref{brdf}, this effect will not change the branching ratios.
-However, it may negatively affect the measured fluorescence signal (cf. eq~\ref{sel}).
-In order to assess the effect {\em qualitatively}, we have assumed the same quencher concentration [$Q$] as for silica in ref~\citenum{DeDood2001}.
+The \textit{non-radiative} decay rate is described by \bg {\Gm}_{\rm nrad} = 8\pi C_{\rm Eu-Eu}[{\rm Eu}^{3+}][Q] \ , \eg where [Eu$^{3+}$] ([$Q$]) is the emitter (quencher) concentration in at. \%, and $C_{\text{Eu-Eu}}$ is a coupling constant).
+According to Eq.~(\ref{brdf}), this effect will not change the branching ratios.
+However, it may negatively affect the measured fluorescence signal (cf. Eq.~(\ref{sel})).

+In order to assess the effect \textit{qualitatively}, we have assumed the same quencher concentration [$Q$] as for silica in Ref.~\cite{DeDood2001}.
 Quenchers are typically reactive OH bonds, and [$Q$] is roughly the same for all particles prepared by colloidal synthesis.
-The detailed procedure for estimating the coupling constant of Eu$^{3+}$ emitters is presented in Supporting Information.
-An expected qualitative behaviour of the concentration quenching is displayed in the Figure~\ref{fig:q_eff_F}(a) with $q_1$ values (see eq~\ref{etad}) depending on Eu$^{3+}$ concentration, which allows us to qualitatively assess the interaction of the emitters.
+The detailed procedure for estimating the coupling constant of Eu$^{3+}$ emitters is presented in Appendix.
+The expected qualitative behavior of the concentration quenching is displayed in Fig.~\ref{fig:q_eff_F}(a) with $q_1$ values (see Eq.~(\ref{etad})) depending on Eu$^{3+}$ concentration, which allows us to qualitatively assess the interaction of the emitters.